-Airbags have come a long way since they were invented as crash-landing devices for World War II aircrafts but the operation is basically the same; a sensor detects impact and rapidly inflates a bag to slow the occupant’s forward movement into the hard metal of their vehicle.
-From those original frontal airbags we now have airbags in the foot well to protect knees and feet, down the sides of the car to protect our bodies from poles, trees, cars and glass, and even seatbelt airbags across the chest to spread the load and reduce bruising.
-Many cars have four airbags; some have up to nine.
+Airbags have come a long way since they were invented as crash-landing devices for World War II aircrafts but the operation is basically the same; a sensor detects impact and rapidly inflates a bag to slow the occupant’s forward movement into the hard surfaces of their vehicle or otherwise.
+From those original frontal airbags, we now have airbags in the foot well to protect knees and feet, down the sides of the car to protect our bodies from poles, trees, cars and glass, and even airbags that explode on the exterior of the car to break a pedestrians fall.
+Many cars have four airbags; and others have beyond double that.

 We like to think that those cushions will pillow us to safety but it takes a very specific kind of crash to deploy airbags.
 For instance, if your car is rear-ended and shunted into the car in front, your sensors may only detect the rear impact and assume your seat’s head restraint will take care of business.
 Only a sophisticated sensor system (not the average small to medium car) would register the second impact as airbag-worthy.